 The best detox drink is green tea.
 It’s packed with antioxidants, specifically catechins, which are known to help neutralize free radicals.
 You’ll find matcha green tea powder in HUM’s Daily Cleanse, making it easy to get your daily dose.
 Catechins are even shown to boost immune function too.
 If you’re feeling run down, your body can use the extra support and hydration from green tea.

-Psst: did you know that green tea is also good for your skin?
-Try replacing your afternoon cup of coffee with green tea instead.
+Psst: Did you know that green tea is also good for your skin?
+Try replacing your afternoon cup of coffee with green tea instead for glowing, radiant skin (and a happy, healthy gut).

+Another one of the best detox foods to eat?
+Sauerkraut.
 Sauerkraut is fermented cabbage with a sour and salty taste.
-While you may traditionally think of sauerkraut as a staple hot dog topping (and it is), it’s also full of probiotics to help support your gut health, as well as vitamins, minerals and antioxidants too.
-Even more, cabbage is rich in sulforaphane, a sulphur-containing compound that’s been found to have far-reaching health benefits (such as neutralizing free radicals and decreasing inflammation, for example).
+While you may traditionally think of sauerkraut as a staple hot dog topping (and it is), it’s also full of probiotics to help support your gut health, as well as vitamins, minerals, and antioxidants too.
+Even more, cabbage is rich in sulforaphane, a sulfur-containing compound that’s been found to have far-reaching health benefits (such as neutralizing free radicals and decreasing inflammation, for example).

-While chowing down on hot dogs may not be the best choice, you can still include sauerkraut in your diet by adding it to grain bowls, salads, sandwiches, or snacking on a forkful at a time.
+While chowing down on hot dogs may not be the best choice, you can still include sauerkraut in your diet by adding it to grain bowls, salads, sandwiches, or snacking on a forkful at a time (don’t knock it ‘til you try it!).

 If steaming a whole artichoke is intimidating to you, try buying frozen or canned quartered artichoke hearts.
 They’re still packed with the health-boosting nutrients you should add to your diet.
 Pro tip: Artichoke hearts are a great addition to any salad, pasta dish, or antipasto plate you create.

-Salmon is rich in omega-3 fatty acids, which are important for the health of your brain, heart, mood, sleep quality and more.
-Omega-3 fatty acids are considered essential fatty acids because your body cannot make them on their own.
+Salmon is one of the best detox foods because it’s rich in omega-3 fatty acids, which are important for the health of your brain, heart, mood, sleep quality, and more.
+Omega-3 fatty acids are considered essential fatty acids because your body cannot make them on its own.
 They help reduce inflammation and are an integral component of cell membranes throughout your body.

 Most Americans consume much more inflammatory omega-6 fatty acids compared to omega-3 fatty acids.
 To help improve this ratio, we suggest focusing on your omega-3 fatty acid intake.
 Aim to consume fatty fish, like salmon, at least twice weekly.
 Further, include other sources of omega-3s in your diet, including walnuts and flaxseeds.
 You can also take supplemental omega-3 fish oil, like HUM’s OMG!
 Omega The Great, which packs your daily dose of omega-3 fatty acids.